 A 10 years old female child can get the same $200,000 coverage for $16,592 and 10,490.50 respectively.

-Usually a parent can buy only half the death benefit on a child compared to his or her own policy.
+Usually, a parent can buy only half the death benefit of a child compared to his or her own policy.
 But that is also a matter of context in which a large life insurance policy is purchased on a child, who, for example, if you know will go to college and will most probably borrow loans for education, a $200,000 policy does not sound high.
-If the unthinkable happens to the child during college, the income-tax free life insurance proceeds will allow you to take care of loans and other financial burdens.
+If the unthinkable happens to the child during college, the income-tax-free life insurance proceeds will allow you to take care of loans and other financial burdens.

 Most insurance carriers offering single premium life insurance plans also offer certain riders to go along with them.
 These riders add specific value to your plan and can be useful to the insured while living.